Updated: 4 days ago

 2. Functioning – freedom from severe/acute injury, bodily damage, and organ failure

-3. Safety – no immediate threats from the environment, including from dangerous human or nonhuman animals
+3. Safety – no immediate threats from the environment (to you or your loved ones), including from dangerous human or nonhuman animals

 4. Temperature – protection from hypothermia or hyperthermia (i.e., one’s core body temperature needs to stay within 95-104 degrees Fahrenheit at all times)